nawabahmadreshi/documentation/pages/getting-started/universal-links.md

 If you are successfully taken into your app via a Universal Link, you'll see "bnc.lt" (or your domain) and a forward button in the top right corner of the status bar.
 If you click that button, Apple will no longer activate Universal Links in the future.
 To re-enable Universal Links, long press on the link in Messages or Notes and choose 'Open in <<App>>'.

 ##### Using a custom domain?
 Make sure it's configured correctly If you're using a custom subdomain, your CNAME should point to `custom.bnc.lt` under [Link Settings](https://dashboard.branch.io/#/settings/link) in the Branch dashboard.
 If you're using a custom root domain, you need to use CloudFlare to proxy the traffic to Branch.

+The following error message will appear in your OS-level logs if your domain doesn't have SSL set up properly:

+{% highlight js %}
+Sep 21 14:27:01 Derricks-iPhone swcd[2044] <Notice>: 2015-09-21 02:27:01.878907 PM [SWC] ### Rejecting URL 'https://examplecustomdomain.com/apple-app-site-association' for auth method 'NSURLAuthenticationMethodServerTrust': -6754/0xFFFFE59E kAuthenticationErr
+{% endhighlight %}

+These logs can be found for physical devices connected to Xcode by navigating to Window > Devices > choosing your device and then clicking the "up" arrow in the bottom left corner of the main view.

 ## What changed in iOS 9 and 9.2?